-The COVID-19 pandemic caused significant disruptions in the financial markets, and may cause disruptions in the future, which could adversely impact our ability to raise additional funds through public offerings or private placements and may also impact the volatility of our stock price and trading in our stock.
-Moreover, it is possible the COVID-19 pandemic could impact economies worldwide in the future, which could result in adverse effects on our business and operations.
-We cannot be certain what the overall impact of the COVID-19 pandemic will be on our business and it has the potential to adversely affect our business, financial condition, results of operations and prospects.
+Any future public health crisis may cause disruptions in the future, which could adversely impact our ability to raise additional funds through public offerings or private placements and may also impact the volatility of our stock price and trading in our stock.
+Moreover, it is possible that any future public health crisis could impact economies worldwide, which could result in adverse effects on our business and operations.